 In later seasons, the network decided they wanted the boys to have a recurring nemesis, which led to the creation of "Ghost Master", the supposed ultimate lord of ghosts.
 Unlike most other ghosts on the show, who were content to wreak random havoc, Ghost Master actively tried to destroy the Ghostbusters by sending hostile ghosts to kill them.
 Or that was the plan, anyway, but the writers must have gotten sick of him pretty quickly, as he only showed up a couple of times and was ultimately busted.

-Samhain also considered them to be his enemies, though they were only required to fight him once a year, of course.
+Samhain also considered them to be his enemies, though they were only required to fight him once a year.

 Big Bad Wannabe: Several ghosts weren't content to simply cause trouble and instead had total conquest on their minds.
 The Ghostbusters busting them right away is what plays the trope straight.
 Samhain is probably the most notable example, given his loyal and willing followers.
 Watt and Hob Anagarak also qualify, as they wanted to raise undead armies and conquer.